 Tactic 2: Getting business links

 This is a little time consuming, but it will get high-quality links to your site that will generate great traffic and authority.
-Basically you want to think about all the different ways you can get businesses or local sites to send you traffic.
+You want to think about all the different ways you can get businesses or local sites to send you traffic.
 Here’s a short list Aaron Wall provided:

 - Join the Better Business Bureau.
 They’ll link to you once you are a member.

-- Join the local chamber of commerce who will likely link to you once you are a member.
+- Join the local Chamber of Commerce, which will likely link to you once you are a member.

-- Get your city and the state governments you live in you to link to you by submitting your site to the relevant government sites.
+- Get your city and state governments to link to you by submitting your site to the relevant government sites.

 - Get your library to link to you.

-- Get business partners and non-competing business to link to you.
+- Get business partners and non-competing businesses to link to you.

 - Launch an affiliate program.